jie65535/awesome-balatro/README.md

 - [Feed the Vampire](https://github.com/morpline/FeedTheVampire) - Adds a challenge that just gives you Pareidolia, Midas Mask, and Vampire. by [@Morpline](https://github.com/morpline)
 - [GoldenChallenge](https://github.com/Mysthaps/BalatroMods/blob/main/GoldenChallenge.lua) - Adds the challenge "Golden". by [@Mysthaps](https://github.com/Mysthaps)

+### Seals
+- [Green Seal](https://github.com/AxBolduc/GreenSeal) - Add a green seal which will increase the hand size for a given round by 1 when discarded.
+A card with the green seal will also apply a X0.75 mult if the card is scored. by [@AxBolduc](https://github.com/AxBolduc)

 ### Textures
 - [Balatro-Texture-Packs](https://github.com/alexse13dev/Balatro-Texture-Packs) I just wanted an easier way to share my (or others) texture packs. by [@Alexse13](https://github.com/alexse13dev)
 - [Texture Pack](https://discord.com/channels/1116389027176787968/1212507813792714762) - Red, Green, Blue, Purple Standard Cards. by `@ywle`
 - [Texture Pack](https://discord.com/channels/1116389027176787968/1212504558853689434) Keranik's 4-Color Poker Player's Deck. by `@Keranik`

 ### Translates
 - [ProperKorean](https://discord.com/channels/1116389027176787968/1211094025159966790) - Fixes Korean Translation. by `@DVRP`